skuro1439/issue-agent/website/docs/core-concept/concept.md

 ## Design Principles

+**Secure by restricting**:

-* **Secure by Limiting**: Ensure security by limiting functionality and avoiding the execution of various shell commands within the Agent environment.
-We want AI to do well, or rather control well.
+Ensure security by restricting functionality and preventing the execution of
+shell commands within the Agent environment.
+Instead of trying to have AI handle complex tasks well through detailed instructions, the focus should be on limiting what it is allowed to do.

-* **Simple, small things**: We do not do any interactive development work with the Agents, but only give initial instructions to them to work on the tasks and deliver the results.
+**Simple, small things**:

+We do not engage in interactive development with the Agents.
+Instead, we provide them with initial instructions to complete tasks and deliver results.
-The goal is to do development work with a granularity that can be resolved by instructing the Agent once, rather than us having to open an editor to make changes and create a Pull Request.
+The goal is to structure development tasks with sufficient granularity so they can be completed by instructing the Agent once,
+without requiring us to open an editor, make changes, or create a Pull Request.

-* **No interactive, quick work**:
+**No interactive, quick work**:

-  It is not that we want to spend our time talking with Agents, but to ask Agents to perform tasks that are necessary but have been difficult to automate so far, so that we can make the best use of our time.
+Our goal is not to spend time interacting with Agents, but to delegate tasks that are essential yet have been challenging to automate,
+allowing us to optimize how we use our time.